 As business insurance experts, brokers can find the policies that best meet your business needs.
 How do they work?
 They’re best described as licensed individuals or firms that serve as intermediaries between insurers and business owners to negotiate insurance policy contracts.

 Brokers are often viewed as professional trusted advisors and can offer strategic risk management for business.
-They can also help business owners who operate in niche sectors with specialised insurance needs that may not be included in a business insurance or commercial package, for example, bed and breakfasts or 24-hour convenience stores.
+They can also help business owners who operate in niche sectors with specialised insurance needs that may not be included in a business insurance or business packages insurance, for example, bed and breakfasts or 24-hour convenience stores.

 How to buy business insurance

 Business insurance is commonly bought through brokers.
 If you don’t have a reliable personal recommendation, the National Insurance Brokers Association (NIBA)* can help you find an accredited broker.
 When you’re choosing a broker it’s wise to check their credentials and determine whether they’ll be a good fit for you.

 *The brokers on this site are not employees or agents of QBE, but are independent entities.
 QBE is not responsible for any advice provided to you by any broker on this site.
 Any such advice is the responsibility of the broker concerned.